 Currently, it seems the splitters prevail.
-Just in the past few years we’ve acquired a new Red Crossbill by splitting off the Cassia Crossbill from the rest of the pack (2017), and we’ve gained an “armchair lifer” from the 2016 division the Western Scrub Jay into California and Woodhouse’s Scrub Jays (which are themselves divided between the Sumichrast’s Scrub Jay subspecies of southern Mexico and the type species of the interior western USA).
+Just in the past few years we’ve acquired a new Red Crossbill by splitting off the Cassia Crossbill from the rest of the pack (2017), and we’ve gained an “armchair lifer” from the 2016 division of the Western Scrub-Jay into California and Woodhouse’s Scrub-Jays (which are themselves divided between the Sumichrast’s Scrub-Jay subspecies of southern Mexico and the type species of the interior western USA).

 Now I hear that the Harlan’s Hawk is being considered for elevation to species status, splitting off from the Red-tailed Hawk.
 Most of the AOS proposals for 2019 are concerned with reordering the phylogenetic order of various species, punctuation nuances (eliminating apostrophes, for example), or refer to birds most of us never see anyway.
 (The only other species currently being considered for division is the White-winged Scoter—our North American bird would be separated from its relatives in the eastern hemisphere.)

 Harlan’s Hawks, while fairly rare, are seen on a regular basis, at least here in Colorado.
 Splitting them would give most of us birders another check mark on our life lists.
 Of course we approve.